MasterFighterr/GA401QM-ARCH/README.md

 Hopefully the selected option will be the g14 kernel, if not, select the kernel, change it in grubs config and run that command again, no need to reboot.

+Now we are going to install asusctl and supergfxctl